 One certifier commented that they certify one operation that uses this material, and several certifiers commented that they have no clients using it.
-Several commenters supported relisting to keep the option available, and one of those commenters listed numerous (apparently nonorganic) products that include this ingredient.
+Several commenters supported relisting to keep the option available.
+One commenter noted that numerous products include this ingredient along with organic ingredients, but did not identify certified organic products that include it.
 One commenter supported removal based on the alternatives described in the TR.
-An internet search identified several organic dried potato products that list this ingredient, but also several nonorganic products that contain only potato flakes.
+An internet search identified several organic dried potato products that list this ingredient and notes that organic potato flakes cannot be produced without glycerides; however, several products that contain only potato flakes also appear to be on the market.